Welcome to today's edition of the Rush 24-7 podcast.

 I mean, I have conservative friends.

-That's not my measuring stick for whether uh a person is a fine person or a good neighbor or anything like that.
+That's not my measuring stick for whether uh, a person is a fine person or a good neighbor or anything like that.

-What is wrong with Hussein isn't what is wrong?
+What is wrong with you have a?

 What is wrong with Hussein as a name, by the way?

-Well, uh, like I say, the way I believe you're using it is to imply that the president is this closet Muslim.
+I mean I, I don't even get well uh, like I say, the way I believe you're using it is to imply that the president is this closet Muslim.

-My point with this picture, Linda, was to point out media hypocrisy.
+My point with this picture Linda, was to point out media hypocrisy.

-I mean, Bush reads to kids, all presidents do.
+I mean, Bush reads to kids.

-And here's Obama reading to the kids while uh Ukraine's violating all kinds of agreements Obama signed and there's not a ripple from the drive-by.
+And here's Obama reading to the kids while Ukraine's violating all kinds of agreements Obama signed and there's not a ripple from the drive-by.

 That's all I was pointing out with that.

-McCain fired Bill Cunningham, who was introducing him at rallies.
+Yeah, McCain, McCain fired Bill Cunningham, who was introducing him at rallies.